 Tourism NT is continuing to work with the cruise industry to develop Darwin as a distinctive cruise destination and ensure ongoing access to and within the Northern Territory as a key priority of the NT's Tourism Industry Strategy 2030.

-Tourism NT, in consultation with industry, is updating the Northern Territory Cruise Sector Activation Plan 2015-2020, to maximise the benefits of cruise shipping to the Territory.
+Tourism NT, in consultation with industry has delivered the Northern Territory Cruise Tourism Strategy 2022 - 2025, to maximise the benefits of cruise shipping to the Territory.
 While the cruise sector has been significantly impacted by COVID-19 and the speed of recovery is still unknown, the fundamental priorities underpinning the Northern Territory as a cruise destination remain unchanged.

 Darwin Cruise Study